 People who try to handle their injury claims often fail.
 This is illustrated in the case of Windell Gilbert vs. Cherish Fitz.
 A verbal settlement with the adjuster could have changed the outcome.
 The case was heard in the Court of Appeals in the Fifth District of Texas at Dallas.
 The case number is 05-16-00218-CV.

-In the Gilbert case, a person hurt in a car accident tried to talk to the insurance adjuster independently.
+In the Gilbert case, a person injured in a car accident attempted to discuss the matter with the insurance adjuster independently.
 They talked on the phone and agreed to take $500 and payment for their medical bills from the day of the accident.

 The injured person’s car was hit from behind by another driver, and he was taken to the hospital in an ambulance.
 At the hospital, he was treated for a neck injury, a fractured wrist, and a fractured rib.